arithmetica-org/arithmetica/README.md

 - `natural_logarithm()` computes the [natural logarithm](https://en.wikipedia.org/wiki/Natural_logarithm) of a positive number to any decimal place.
 - `power()` computes x^n, where x and n are rational numbers to any decimal place.
 - `repeating_decimal_to_fraction()` converts a [repeating decimal](https://en.wikipedia.org/wiki/Repeating_decimal) to a fraction.
-- `simplify_arithmetic_expression()` simplies an arithmetic expression involving the five basic math operations: addition, subtraction, multiplication, division, and exponentiation.
+- `simplify_arithmetic_expression()` simplifies an arithmetic expression involving the five basic math operations: addition, subtraction, multiplication, division, and exponentiation.
 This function can output either a decimal or fractional answer.
 - `sine()` computes the [sine](https://en.wikipedia.org/wiki/Sine_and_cosine) of an angle in radians to any decimal place.
 - `square_root()` computes the [square root](https://en.wikipedia.org/wiki/Square_root) of a number to any decimal place.
 - `tangent()` computes the [trignometric tangent](https://en.wikipedia.org/wiki/Trigonometric_functions) of an angle in radians to any decimal place.